eugenia1984/english/glossary.md

 - **have a break**: means to take a short rest or pause from what you are doing.

+- **Have a great evening**: is a kind expression wishing someone a pleasant time for the rest of the day, specifically the evening.

 - **helpful**: when you describe someone as helpful, you mean they offer help or provide solutions to problems you might face.

 - **here** is an adverb that indicates a location or place.
 It refers to the current location of the speaker or the location they are talking about.